 4. Should I rent a drum set from my local music store?

 Some music stores offer a rental option, and it's always best to check their terms and prices.
-More often than not, unless the monthly rate is under $30, this can be false economy when you consider that you could buy a complete basic starter drum set package from around $350 upwards.
-The emphasis here is on the word "basic", but nonetheless functional and better than not having a set at all.
-We talk more about buying starter drum sets in this article.
+Unless the monthly rate is under $30, this is not the best value when you consider that you could buy a complete basic starter drum set package from around $350 upwards.
+The emphasis here is on the word basic but functional and better than not having a set at all.

 5. Are there resources available to help me decide what and when to buy?